Beauty in the Dark Places

 Sociopathic abuse is a war zone.
 Stockholm Syndrome, gaslighting, smear campaigns, death threats, nightly interrogations… I experienced all of that, and more.

 I lost my fear of losing everything.
 I lost my fear of being homeless.
-And somehow, having lost those root fears, the rest of my fears were loosed, too.
+And somehow, having lost those root fears, the rest of my fears are loosening, too.
+Not gone, but loosening.

 I learned a few things, and I'm still discovering more…